 Ambrosus is a blockchain company aiming to optimize supply chain visibility and quality assurance in the food and pharmaceutical industry.
-Pro-active in their safety and security they announced that Ambrosus Passes Second External Security Audit.
+Pro-active in their safety and security they announced that cryptocurrency Ambrosus Passes Second External Security Audit.
 This is a significant proof of transparency that we feel many more blockchain companies should follow.

 Ambrosus Passes Second External Security Audit